UCLH-DHCT/emap/docs/dev/features/waveform_hf_data.md

 ### Pre-release validation

 This requires the ability to replay waveform HL7 messages.
-We can currently do this using a text HL7 dump file.
+We currently do this using a text HL7 dump file.

-We could keep a test stream of real or synthetic messages, but it would have to be continously updated to store (say) the last 7 days of messages, otherwise this would lose some of the benefits of the validation process.
+An alternative would be to maintain a test stream of real or synthetic messages, but it would have to be continuously updated to store (say) the last 7 days of messages, so that it overlaps with the validation period, which is by default the last 7 days.

-As a fallback, you could perform waveform validation live, but this would mean a 7 day validation period would take 7 days to run, and you'd have to run this separately from the main Emap validation process.
+Or you could perform waveform validation live, but this would mean a 7 day validation period would take 7 days to run, and you'd have to run this separately from the main Emap validation process.

 Things you could check in validation: